DirectOutput/DirectOutput/Documentation/10_Installation and configuration.md

 Up to 16 LedWiz units are supported, which can be controlled by numbered ledcontrol.ini files.
 For LedWiz nr.
 1 the file ledcontrol.ini will be loaded, for LedWiz numbers 2-16 files ledcontrol{LedWizNumber}.ini (e.g. ledcontrol2.ini) will be loaded.

-The create your own lecontrol.ini files it is best to use the <a href="http://vpuniverse.com/ledwiz/login.php">LedWiz Config Tool</a>.
+The create your own lecontrol.ini files it is best to use the <a target="_blank" href="http://vpuniverse.com/ledwiz/login.php">LedWiz Config Tool</a>.

 At the moment only LedWiz units are automatically detected.
 If you are using other output controllers you will have to create a cabinet configuration file, specifying the output controllers and some matching LedWizEquivalent toys, to allow the use of ledcontrol files.

-\subsection installation_configfiles Using configuration files
+\section installation_configfiles Using configuration files

 The auto configuration function of the framework does only support some basic functionality of the framework.
 If you want to unleash the full power of DirectOutput, you can venture into the more detailed configuration options.